Francine Landry

 Francine Danielle Landry is a Canadian politician who was elected to the Legislative Assembly of New Brunswick in the 2014 provincial election.
 She represents the electoral district of Madawaska-les-Lacs-Edmundston as a member of the Liberal Party.
 She served as a Minister in the Gallant administration.
 She was re-elected in the 2018 and 2020 provincial elections.
+As of September 8, 2024, she serves as Liberal caucus chair and the Official Opposition critic for Environment and Climate Change.